 This is an older blog post, you will find one on more recent data here

-Early next week we will have a new post on Pennsylvania, which released March production data a few days ago (already available in our subscription services).
+Next week we’re back with a post on Pennsylvania, which just released March production data (already available in our subscription services).

 Production and completion data is subject to revisions, especially for the last few months.